MikeDThorpe/TTBoiMike/README.md

 🎓 English Graduate

-📚 Currently studying with (https://thedeveloperacademy.com/ "The Developer Academy") in Sheffield
+📚 Currently studying with [The Developer Academy](https://thedeveloperacademy.com/) in Sheffield